mobahug/Wordle-Rushes_42/README.md

 ### Credit

-Thank you for the collaboration for:
+Thank you for the collaboration:

     jddavis23
     reviisori